adrfoong/cypress-benchmark/README.md

 })
 ```

-An alternative to importing the test wrapper in every spec file is to add it to the global scope in the support file where you import `commands`:
+An alternative to importing the test wrapper in every spec file is to add it to the global scope in the support file where you would import `commands`:

 ```js
 import benchmark from 'cypress-benchmark';